BabylonJS/Documentation/content/How_To/Post_Process/Using_ScreenSpaceReflectionsPostProcess.md

 To any reflecting geometry in your scene, the post-process must know what are its "reflectivity" properties.
 To provide these informations, your reflecting meshes must contain for:
 * a **Standard Material**: a specular texture.
 The specular texture will be used to know how much the object reflects for each pixel.
-* a **PBR Material**: a reflectivy texture.
+* a **PBR Material**: a reflectivity texture.
 The post-process doesn't still support the roughness/metallic properties for instance and will be available in future.
 That means the post-process takes the reflectivity texture as-is and doesn't compute any metallic/roughness workflow.

 In other words, don't forget to assign a specular texture or a reflectivity texture to you material if you want the reflections enabled on it.